Which Schengen countries are reintroducing or maintaining border controls in 2026?

 Why?

-• Persistent jihadist threats and rise in antisemitic attacks.
+• Persistent jihadist threats to public policy, internal security and public order and rise in antisemitic attacks.

-• Expanding criminal networks linked to irregular migration and smuggling.
+• Expanding criminal networks facilitating irregular migration and smuggling.

-• Irregular migration flows towards the Franco‑British border, with risks of radicalised individuals.
+• Irregular migration flows towards the Franco-British border, with risks of infiltration of radicalised individuals.

-• Increased violence among migrants in northern coastal areas (i.e., Dunkirk, Calais).
+• Rising violence among migrants in northern coastal areas (i.e., Dunkirk, Calais).

 Border controls in Germany